BlakeRhodes/Learn-to-Program/Applying Functions.md

 ---
-shared: true
+share: true
 ---

 # Applying Functions

-Let's take a closer look at how you can use [[Functions]], and take a peek at some common function patterns.
+Let's take a closer look at how you can use [Functions](./Functions.md), and take a peek at some common function patterns.
-As we go through this, remember that you can use [[Objects]] in function.
+As we go through this, remember that you can use [Objects](./Objects.md) in function.

 ## Collections and Functions